Chart Color Schemes

 An assessment of population growth drivers in Skye reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Skye (Vic.) is around 8,449 people.
-This figure reflects an increase of 361 individuals since the 2021 Census, which reported a population of 8,088 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 8,415 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 164 validated new addresses since the Census date.
-This results in a density ratio of 507 persons per square kilometer for Skye.
-The suburb's population growth rate of 4.5% since the 2021 census exceeded both the SA4 region (3.1%) and the SA3 area, indicating it as a growth leader in the region.
-Natural growth contributed approximately 52.0% of overall population gains during recent periods for Skye.
+As of November 2025, the estimated population of the Skye (Vic.) statistical area (Lv2) is around 8,335.
+This figure reflects an increase of 247 people since the 2021 Census, which reported a population of 8,088.
+The change is inferred from AreaSearch's estimate of the resident population at 8,324 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 164 validated new addresses since the Census date.
+This level of population results in a density ratio of approximately 500 persons per square kilometer.
+The Skye (Vic.)
+(SA2) experienced a growth rate of 3.1% between the Census dates, which is within 0.9 percentage points of the SA4 region's growth rate of 4.0%.
+Natural growth contributed around 52.0% of overall population gains during recent periods in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data, they utilise the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-By 2041, the suburb is projected to grow by an additional 1,694 persons based on aggregated SA2-level projections, reflecting a total increase of 17.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projected future trends indicate an above median population growth for the Skye (Vic.)
+(SA2), with an expected increase of 1,696 persons to reach a total population of approximately 10,031 by the year 2041.
+This projected growth reflects an overall increase of 19.3% over the 17-year period.

 Frequently Asked Questions - Population